Right to Buy - frequently asked questions

 How long do I have to be a tenant before I can apply to buy?

 This depends on when your tenancy commenced.
-If your tenancy commenced on or after 18th January 2005 you must have been a public sector tenant or armed forces occupier for a minimum period of five years.
+If your tenancy commenced on or after 26th May 2015 you must have been a public sector tenant or armed forces occupier for a minimum period of 3 years.

 How much will it cost to apply?